 - Consistent marketing spend: In the startup phase, often there isn’t a real marketing budget.
 Money is spent as it’s begged for and available.
 This isn’t advisable, but sometimes necessary.
 Marketing works best if it’s consistent, as well as constantly testing new approaches.
 If you haven’t already, formalize a budget and let the marketing professionals decide how to use it.

 - Some formal employee communication methods: Before you were such a small team, everyone knew what was going on.
 But when people get a step or two away from the senior team, employees can feel disconnected from the mission.
-Don’t do away with your informal communications, but add a monthly email or all hands meeting (which may have felt you didn’t have time for before) to the mix.
+Don’t do away with your informal communications, but add a monthly email or all hands meeting (which you may have felt you didn’t have time for before) to the mix.

 - An added emphasis on career development: The employees that join later don’t have the same motivations as the startup team, which is focused on becoming a going concern and likely are incentivized with a large amount of stock options that go with that startup stage.
 Later hires are often more concerned about career paths; you need to recognize this and include it in your management approach.